maperghis/backpacker_challenge/README.md

 spending their time.
 They have provided me with two json files which give information about some of the backpackers in Australia (i.e. name, gender, nationality, states visited, days traveling) and the list of all the seven states and territories in Australia.
-I am to implement the solution in Python using the web framework Django.
+I will implement the solution in Python using the web framework Django.

 The Australian Government asked me to provide the following endpoints: